The Triad Program was first conceived as a community policing movement in the late 1980's. In

 The word TRIAD is not an acronym, it represents the coming together of the three groups, the AARP, the Sheriff's (NSA) and Local Law Enforcement (IACP) who set up the goals and objectives of the program.
 On a local and State-wide basis we have adopted the following as a working definition for TRIAD (The Right Information and Direction).

 The TRIAD program in Hancock County is administered by Sheriff Ricky Adam and the Hancock County Sheriff's Office.
-Sheriff Adam has retained Frank McNeil, retired chief of police from Bay St Louis, who has facilitated this program since 2008.
-McNeil put together a group of fantastic senior citizen volunteers to form what is called the SALT Council (Seniors and Law Enforcement Together).
+Sheriff Adam has retained Lynn Jones to facilitate the program.
+Jones coordinates a group of fantastic senior citizen volunteers to form what is called the SALT Council (Seniors and Law Enforcement Together).
 This group consists of approximately fifteen persons from throughout Hancock County.

 The Salt Council serves as the advisory group and conducts the business for the Hancock County TRIAD programs.
 This group consists of Law Enforcement Officials, Clergy, Health Care Professionals, Business Community, Service or membership organizations such as AARP and RSVP; also local agencies working with seniors, such as adult protective services, aging network, and senior citizens from our community.
 The Council meets every third Tuesday of the month, 10 AM, at the Hancock County Sheriff's Office located at 8450 Highway 90, Bay St. Louis, MS.